-Strengths Weaknesses

-Implementation of CAFTA- Higher cost of some U.S.

-DR, which has lowered or products compared to

-eliminated duties on competitors.

-nearly 80 percent of

-products.

-Proximity to the United Import sensitivity of

-States and strong demand several products.

-for U.S. products.

-Opportunities Threats

-Opportunities Inreats

-Additional trade Competition from other

-Additional trade Competition from other

-Additional trade liberalization through the Competition from other CAFTA-DR signees and the

-Additional trade liberalization through the full implementation of Competition from other CAFTA-DR signees and the DR's other free trade
+Strengths Weaknesses Implementation of CAFTA-DR, Higher cost of some U.S. which has lowered or eliminated products compared to duties on nearly 80 percent of competitors. products.
+Proximity to the United States Import sensitivity of several and strong demand for U.S. products. products.
+Opportunities Threats Opportunities Additional trade liberalization Threats Competition from other CAFTA- Additional trade liberalization Competition from other CAFTA- Additional trade liberalization through the full implementation of CAFTA-DR by 2025.
+Growth potential for U.S. Competition from other CAFTA-DR signees and the DR's other Additional trade liberalization through the full implementation of CAFTA-DR by 2025.
+Growth potential for U.S. consumer-oriented products, Competition from other CAFTA-DR signees and the DR's other free trade agreement partners.
 Additional trade liberalization through the full implementation of CAFTA-DR by 2025.
-Competition from other CAFTA-DR signees and the DR's other free trade agreement partners.

-Additional trade liberalization through the full implementation of CAFTA-DR by 2025.
 Growth potential for U.S. Competition from other CAFTA-DR signees and the DR's other free trade agreement partners.
-Limited cold chain

-Additional trade liberalization through the full implementation of CAFTA-DR by 2025.
-Growth potential for U.S. consumer-oriented Competition from other CAFTA-DR signees and the DR's other free trade agreement partners.
-Limited cold chain